 I say yes, that it should work without deputies, because sometimes the deputies are just an obstacle, a stumbling block.
 The president should be able to say, 'Well, I was elected for a reason, and I made promises,' so in that moment, he should have the opportunity to say, 'This is how it’s going to be, this way and that way, because I say so, because I’m in charge, and because I believe it’s what’s best'—without any intermediaries saying, 'No, it’s just that…' So yeah, I say yes.

 Nevertheless, resistance emerged when participants discussed further expanding undemocratic initiatives to fight crime.
-While some individuals favored allowing the president to overrule the General Assembly, extending this extreme measure to the Tribunal Supremo de Justicia (Supreme Court of Justice) was widely rejected. linked th to a coup d’état, highlighting Costa Rica’s democratic exceptionalism in the region compared to some of its neighbors. :
+While some individuals favored allowing the president to overrule the General Assembly, extending this extreme measure to the Tribunal Supremo de Justicia (Supreme Court of Justice) was widely rejected.
+This distinction was not presented as an isolated principle but emerged through direct contestation.
+In focus group 2, after several participants accepted limiting the role of the legislative power, many linked the closure of the Supreme Court to a coup d’état, highlighting Costa Rica’s democratic exceptionalism in the region compared to some of its neighbors.
+The response from participant 1 was direct and forceful:

 [Closing the Supreme Court] would turn [Costa Rica] into a dictatorship, let’s say—because if that worked for him once and he wants to do something else, then it would be like Nicaragua, where one thing worked, then he got rid of this, got rid of that, and now no one can make a move, he eliminated the branches of power.